dozyhermit/nemo-zod-validators/README.md

 };
 ```

-It means `validateGeneric` is not immediately executed when the api starts.
-It only ever runs when we make a request to `/api/hello/:world`.
+it means `validateGeneric` is not immediately executed when the api starts; it will only ever run when we make a request to `/api/hello/:world`.

+_Note: This example validator doesn't work.
+See `validateCookies` below._

 ## validateBody

-Validates the `request.body` object inside a `NextRequest` typed request using `zod.safeParse`.
+Validates the `request.body` object inside a `NextRequest` request using `zod.safeParse`.

-The return type is either `Response` or `NextResponse.next()`.
+The return type can be either `Response` or `NextResponse.next()`.

 ### Example

 ```
 const schema = z.object({
-  world: z
+  hello: z
     .string({
-      invalid_type_error: 'Invalid world',
+      invalid_type_error: 'Invalid hello',
     })
 });